 As a result of the long colonial rule, the city is littered with numerous monuments (well over 200) that commemorate any number of colonial histories, as well as some Apartheid linked ones.
 But it was only in the early 2000s that memorials were built to recognise the histories of those excluded from the landscape.
 Dialogue about the cities history and its relation to current social relations has been poor.
 Much of the alternative story till then (and now) has been told by the District Six Museum, formed in 1994, as an independent space, and which has received little government support over the years.
 The Memory Project formed in 2005 (after two years behind the scenes work) was an important and short lived attempt to engage the city to recognise its pasts.
 It had a number of dialogue sessions and resulted in three monuments being built: one in a black "township" - The Guguletu Seven Memorial (designed by Donovan Ward) and two in Athlone - The Trojan Horse Massacre Memorial (by ACG Architects) and the Waterwich and Williams Memorial (designed by Egon Tania) - pictured below.
 All three pieces remember specific individuals murdered by the Apartheid regime.

 The Memory Project was established as a partnership with the City of Cape Town (under the ANC Mayor Nomaindia Mfeketo), The Institute for Justice and Reconciliation (IJR) and was led by journalist and former activist Zubeida Jaffer.
-It consciously saw itself as a continuation of the Truth and Reconciliation Commission - understanding itself as an attempt to draw on memory as a way to heal the city in a participatory process with its citizens.
-The project started with much enthusiasm and public engagement, although it was predictably largely people of color who engaged.
+It consciously saw its role as a continuation of the Truth and Reconciliation Commission - understanding itself as an attempt to draw on memory as a way to heal the city in a participatory process with its citizens.
+The project started with much enthusiasm and public engagement, although it was, predictably, largely people of color who engaged.
 This was a continuing thorn of contention in the various talk sessions.
 Understandably earlier meetings were about the pain inflicted by the past - talking was catharsis for many.
-However with white people consistently and largely absent in these forum, this led to questions about whether white people were "seriously interested in reconciliation".
+However with white people consistently and largely absent in these forums, this led to questions about whether white people were "seriously interested in reconciliation".
 The latter has been a continuing dialogue amongst the South African public, especially on social media and on talk shows, usually emerging after ever increasing moments of racism, followed by more racist responses in posts and tweets.
 In 2006, local government elections in Cape Town were won by the centrist party Democratic Alliance.
 Shortly after, funding for the Memory Project ceased, its champion within the city left and the IJR attempted to, but could not continue with the initiative without resources or political support.

 The three monuments built during the Memory Project show that simply building monuments aren't an end in themselves.
 The two monuments in Athlone are in areas which are thoroughfares, not destinations.
 There is little information on them on the net.
 They are often vandalised - the statue by Tania, in particular often has bits of its valuable metal cut off.
 They are only occasionally visited by the odd tour group, that often focus on "township" tourism or niche tours about the city's apartheid and struggle history.
 The Guguleu Seven is in a much more publicly used space, and is visited more often by tours, but it too has often been regularly vandalised.
 Sadly few local people who pass by know about the reason for the pieces or what they represent.

 Subsequent to the building of these three monuments, a newspaper, The Sunday Times celebrating its 100 year history, produced a series of memorials commissioned from famous artists dealing with significant moments and individuals throughout the country, nine of which are in Cape Town.
 These are interesting because their focus often goes beyond pain and looks to celebrate moments of achievement - such as the memorial to a famous Jazz tune, Mannenberg, by the legendary Abdullah Ibrahim (by Mark O Donovan and Francois Verster), a commemoration of the first woman councillor of colour who came from District Six - Cissie Gool (by Ruth Sacks) a memorial to a significant cricketer of color, Basil D'Oliviera (Donovan Ward).
-They include amongst others two pieces that are often visited by tour groups because they are in easily accessed parts of the city centre - the monuments representing the race classification board (Rodrick Sauls) and commemorating the Purple shall Govern/Purple Rain Incident (Conrad Botes) an important moment of resistance.
+They include two pieces that are often visited by tour groups because they are in easily accessed parts of the city centre - the monuments representing the race classification board (Rodrick Sauls) and the other commemorating the Purple shall Govern/Purple Rain Incident (Conrad Botes) an important moment of resistance.
 The City had little to do with the development of the pieces, but have now taken on maintenance of them.
 They are well documented with a special web presence including links to other content, very unlike the City built memorials.